 "If this is agreed, it would be a huge step forward to a stronger eurozone."

-Ursula von der Leyen, President of the European Commission, announced a 750-billion Euro bailout fund for the bloc at a presser on Wednesday.
+Ursula von der Leyen, President of the European Commission, announced a further 750-billion Euro bailout fund for the bloc at a presser on Wednesday.
 She confirmed that 500 billion would be given as grants to help Europe's struggling economies recover from COVID-19.
 An additional 250 billion will be available in loans.
-It's all part of a 1.85 trillion euro package.

 Speaking about the success of the bailout Wolff said a compromise is possible but agreements are extremely difficult to achieve.
 Even normal EU budgets always go down to the wire, Wolff said, and can be a fractious process.